-This apple-stuffed babka is sweetened only with honey and boiled apple cider for a burst of apple flavor.
-Apples and Honey Babka is perfect for breakfast, brunch, or after your festive Rosh Hashanah (Jewish New Year) meal!
+This apple babka features a filling of apples cooked in honey and boiled apple cider for a burst of rich apple flavor, and the apple cinnamon glaze is the perfect finish.
+Apple honey babka is what to serve for an Autumn breakfast, brunch, or after your festive Rosh Hashanah (Jewish New Year) meal!

 Jump to: